akbaritabar/Replication-package-for-gender-and-regional-differences-in-scientific-mobility-and-immobility/README.md

 # Publication figures

-Here are figures 1-5 in the main manuscript.
-All figures, including these and the Supplementary Information (SI) figures, are available in the `results` folder.
+Here are copies of figures 1-5, which in the main manuscript.
+All figures, including these figures and the Appendix figures, are available in the `results` folder.

 ## Figure 1: Percentage of unique authors (y axis) in talents and others group (x axis) divided by mobility status (line color/type) and authors’ gender (three facets).
 A line is drawn between the circles for talents/others group to facilitate a comparison.
 Two alternative versions of this figure using other gender assignment methods can be found in the appendix.